Brad Pitt Finally Got To See His Kids On Christmas And Angelina Jolie Is Reportedly ‘Furious’

 Brad Pitt got his Christmas wish after all.
-The Allied star finally got to see his six children on Christmas day, despite early reports that Angelina Jolie was doing her best to prevent the visit.
-Unfortunately, Jolie isn’t happy about it.
+The Allied star finally got to see his six children on Christmas day despite early reports that Angelina Jolie was doing her best to prevent the visit.
+Unfortunately, Jolie supposedly isn’t happy about it.

 An inside source told In Touch Weekly that Jolie is furious that Pitt got the chance to visit the kids over the holiday.
 Not only did therapists clear Pitt for the visit, but Jolie’s request to have the meeting take place on her turf were denied.